The Computer School Admissions

 Greetings, 5th Grade Families!

-Please use this link to sign up for tours.
+Please use this link to register for a tour.

 There is large variety of report card formats and grading scales from our many sending schools, as well as differential quantity and insightfulness of commentary from individual teachers within and across schools.
 This information is carefully and holistically considered to determine overall scores.
 The two evaluation criteria are: